Top 7 Commercial Real Estate Insurance Misconceptions

 DICE

-An easy way to read and understand a commercial insurance policy structure is through the acronym DICE, which stands for “Declarations, Insuring Agreements, Conditions and Exclusions.”
+An easy way to read and understand a commercial insurance policy structure is through the acronym DICE, which stands for “Declarations, Insuring Agreements, Conditions, and Exclusions.”

-• Declarations: Typically the high-level overview of what exists within the policy.
+• Declarations: Typically, the high-level overview of what exists within the policy.
 This will typically show the locations, assets, limits, etc. This is also the place where the premium outlays are shown.

 • Insuring Agreements: This is the legal language that states how coverage is triggered and what the insurer is agreeing to insure.
 This is essentially where the insurance company states, “You pay us a premium, this is what we’re covering.”

-• Conditions: This outlines the obligations of parties in the agreement.
+• Conditions: This outlines the obligations of the parties in the agreement.
 This section breaks down the things that owners are required to do or comply with in order to make sure that the insurance coverage is applicable.
 It also states the things that the insurance company is going to do on the owner’s behalf.

 Joe Vens, Risk Advisor at First MainStreet Insurance, tells his customers to read their policy back to front.